Global Advocacy

 Belarus

-Free expression in Belarus has been steadily deteriorating in recent years.
-Following the illegitimate 2020 election, which sparked international condemnation and widespread protests, threats against writers, artists, and other dissenting voices have increased.
-Political prisoners have been subject to ill-treatment, including incommunicado detention and torture.
-The Belarusian government has targeted writers already living in exile.
-Authorities have also targeted family members of exiled writers, who have been subjected to arbitrary searches, detentions, and other forms of harassment.
+Following an illegitimate 2020 presidential election, which sparked international condemnation and widespread protests in Belarus, threats against writers, artists, and other dissenting voices have increased.
+Writers are commonly accused of “extremism” for their free expression.
+Jailed writers and political prisoners have been subject to ill-treatment, including incommunicado detention and torture.
+The Belarusian government has targeted writers in exile and their families, subjecting relatives to arbitrary searches, detentions, and other forms of harassment.
+Many writers released from prison have been forcibly deported from Belarus, pushing them into the limbo of an uncertain and indefinite exile.

 AP Photo/Dmitri Lovetsky